Sorumoru/Sorumoru/README.md

 <br />

 ## Education
+- Currently studying Bachelor of Science in Applied Computer Science at British Columbia Institute of Technology
 - Computer Systems Technology Diploma at British Columbia Institute of Technology (Winter 2022 Graduate)

 ## Skills